jindongwang/Deep-learning-activity-recognition/README.md

 That is: 2 convolutions, 2 poolings, and 3 fully connected layers.
 Please check the following image.

 ### RNN structure

 Coming soon

+## Usage

+Just run the `activity_recognition.py` file, that's all.

+`python activity_recognition.py` or click the run button in you IDE.

 ## Related projects